 The clinical features are varied depending on the amount of hemorrhage present, rate of onset and ability of the surrounding structures to contain the hemostatic system.
-The classical features are:
+The classic presenting features are:

-However, presentation is often non-specific with a lack of cutaneous bruising or other localising signs that can mean a delay in presentation and diagnosis.
+However, presentation is often non-specific with a lack of cutaneous bruising or other localizing signs that can mean a delay in presentation and diagnosis.

 - pelvic, abdominal or lumbar trauma (e.g. pelvic fractures)

 - rupture arterial aneurysm (e.g. abdominal aortic aneurysm)

 - bleeding from underlying renal or adrenal pathology (e.g. renal AML; renal trauma)

 - rarely spontaneous retroperitoneal hemorrhage (SRH) - anticoagulation/fibrinolytic therapy

 The radiographic features can be variable depending on the stage of the hematoma.

 Abdominal radiography is typically non-specific but may show:

 - obliteration of psoas muscle outline